 Empty Love – Commitment Only (No Passion or Intimacy).
 Think of a couple that has been together a long time.
 Passion’s fire has been snuffed out.
 The dream factory of intimacy has closed her doors.
 Now, only the long, strong but dying vines of commitment hold the relationship together.
 There are no new dreams.

 Romantic Love – Intimacy and Passion (No Commitment).
 A “seemingly” divine but fleeting state of bliss.
 This is often perceived as and longed for as the ideal love but it isn’t.
 This will be a central topic of discussion in a separate post.

 Companionate Love – Intimacy and Commitment (No Passion).
 While it is hard to imagine a life void of passion, it isn’t a stretch to see how this type of love (filled with intimacy and commitment) could be very satisfying for some and also long-lasting.

 Fantasy Love – Passion and Commitment (No Intimacy).
 This is a feeling of love because the couple wants to be in love but they have no shared dreams and little in common.

 Complete or Consummate Love – Passion, Intimacy, and Commitment (All Sides Present).
 The best of all types, the “ideal relationship,” that all couples should aspire to.

 In my next post in this series, Romantic Love – Hearts on Fire, I dig deeper to explore the construct of Romantic Love and advance the argument that Romantic Love is not ideal love.
 Romantic Love is but a crossroad to a higher form of love–Consummate Love.
-How you enter into Romantic Love and your expectations determines the road you will take at this intersection.
-One road sets you on a course for Consummate Love while the other leads to an endless loop of despair.
+How we enter into Romantic Love and our expectations determines the road we will take at this intersection.
+One road sets us on a course for Consummate Love while the other leads to an endless loop of despair.